So many people want to be civically engaged, but they don't know where to start. There are many choices!

 Support nonpartisan organizations protecting free & fair elections

-In 1981, Ronald Reagan began his first Inaugural Address by observing that the orderly transfer of authority was “a commonplace occurrence” to most Americans but was “nothing less than a miracle” to much of the world.
-Our elections remain both commonplace and miraculous.
-This country should be proud that it can feel so routine for a citizen to drop a ballot in the mailbox or walk down the street to cast a vote.
-Moving forward, we should guard that tradition.
+In 1981, Ronald Reagan began his first inaugural address by observing that the orderly transfer of authority was “a commonplace occurrence” to most Americans but was “nothing less than a miracle” to much of the world.
+It's routine for a citizen drop a ballot in the mailbox or walk down the street to cast a vote.
+The League's mission is to guard this seeminly routine right.

 -